A Primer on Permanent Supportive Housing

 Click HERE to register!

-Organized by the Kennedy Commission, Innovative Housing Opportunities and the California Association of Local Housing Finance Agencies.
+Organized by the Kennedy Commission, Innovative Housing Opportunities & the California Association of Local Housing Finance Agencies.

 Hourly Wage Needed to afford $2,037 rent for two-bedroom apartment